wp-plugins/wp-photo-album-plus/trunk/readme.txt

 = Standard installation when not from the wp plugins page =
 * Unzip and upload the wppa plugin folder to wp-content/plugins/
-* Make sure that the folder wp-content/uploads/ exists and is writable by the server (CHMOD 755)
+* Make sure that the folder wp-content/uploads/ exists and is writable by the server (CHMOD 755, some systems need CHMOD 777)
 * Activate the plugin in WP Admin -> Plugins.
-* If, after installation, you are unable to upload photos, check the existance and rights (CHMOD 755) of: for the single site mode installation: the folders .../wp-content/uploads/wppa/ and .../wp-content/uploads/wppa/thumbs/, and for the multisite mode installation (example for blog id 92): the folders path: .../wp-content/blogs.dir/92/wppa/ and .../wp-content/blogs.dir/92/wppa/thumbs/.
+* If, after installation, you are unable to upload photos, check the existance and rights (CHMOD 755, some systems need CHMOD 777) of: for the single site mode installation: the folders .../wp-content/uploads/wppa/ and .../wp-content/uploads/wppa/thumbs/, and for the multisite mode installation (example for blog id 92): the folders path: .../wp-content/blogs.dir/92/wppa/ and .../wp-content/blogs.dir/92/wppa/thumbs/.
 In rare cases you will need to create them manually.
 You can see the actual pathnames and urls in the lowest table of the Photo Albums -> Settings page.